AxiomeCG/threejs-docs-reloaded/en-md/materials/MeshStandardMaterial.md

-In practice this gives a more accurate and realistic looking result than the [page:MeshLambertMaterial] or [page:MeshPhongMaterial], at the cost of being somewhat more computationally expensive. [name] uses per-fragment shading.
+In practice this gives a more accurate and realistic looking result than the [page:MeshLambertMaterial] or [page:MeshPhongMaterial], at the cost of being somewhat more computationally expensive.
+MeshStandardMaterial uses per- fragment shading.

 Note that for best results you should always specify an [page:.envMap environment map] when using this material.